mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/how-to-know-if-shoulder-pain-is-serious.md

 Shoulder pain is a common complaint that can stem from various causes, ranging from minor strains to more serious conditions.
 Understanding the nature of your shoulder pain is crucial for determining the appropriate course of action.
 This guide will help you distinguish between manageable discomfort and symptoms that require immediate medical attention, providing insights into shoulder pain relief and when to seek professional help.

-## What’s Not a Serious Shoulder PainNot all shoulder pain is cause for alarm.
+## What’s Not a Serious Shoulder Pain

+Not all shoulder pain is cause for alarm.
 Many instances of shoulder discomfort are the result of everyday activities or minor injuries that can be managed at home.
 Here are some examples of shoulder pain that typically isn’t serious:

 - Muscle soreness after exercise
 - Minor strains or sprains